nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 ]
 ~~~

-The response payload contains an Attestation Results value as described by a conceptual message wrapper [I-D.draft-ftbs-rats-msg-wrap].
+The response payload contains an Attestation Results value as described by a conceptual message wrapper {{-msg-wrap}}.

 ~~~
 attestation_result_cmw = [